akeneo/pim-helpcenter/content/md/what-is/what-about-products-variants.md

 - the variant attributes by color/size: EAN, SKU

 ::: tips
-A [family](/articles/what-is-a-family.html) could have several variants.
-For example, a family "furnitures" varying in the number of seats for sofas or in the material for tables.
+A [family](/articles/what-is-a-family.html) can have several variants.
+For example, a family "furnitures" can vary on the number of seats for a sofa or on the material used for a table.
 :::

 # How many levels of enrichment are managed?
-With this new modeling, **up to 3 levels of enrichment can be managed for products with variants** (ex: t-shirt model, t-shirt color, t-shirt color/size):
+With this new modeling, **up to 3 levels of enrichment can be managed for products with variants** (ex: T-shirt model, T-shirt color, T-shirt color/size):
 - 2 levels of product model (we call the 1st one a "root product model" and the 2nd one a "sub product model")
 - 1 level of variant product

-# How create and enrich products with variants?
+# How to create and enrich products with variants?
 Now you know almost everything about products with variants and you would like to create your first products with variants, here are some articles that might interest you ;)
 1. [Create your first family variant](/articles/manage-your-families.html#create-a-family-variant)
 1. [Create your first product model ](/articles/create-a-product.html#create-a-product-model)